GoudyMT/GoudyMT/README.md

 - 👋 Hi, I’m @GoudyMT
 - 👀 I’m interested in ...
 AI and ML.
 - 🌱 I’m currently learning ...
-Data Analysis, focusing on the foundation to further explore into AI and ML.
+Natural Language Processing to develop my AI/ML Engineering Skills.
 - 💞️ I’m looking to collaborate on ...
-Nothing as of now.
+AI/ML Projects.
-- 📫 How to reach me ... goudymt@gmail.com
+- 📫 How to reach me ... www.linkedin.com/in/goudymt